Macrometacorp/docs/docs/c8ql/got-tutorial/import-and-merge.md

 }
 ```

-The idea here is that _traits_ is supposed to store documents keys of another collection, which you can use to resolve the letters to labels such as "strong".
+The idea here is that _traits_ is supposed to store documents keys of another collection, which you can use to resolve the letters to labels such as `strong`.
 By using another collection for the actual traits, you can easily query for all existing traits later on and store labels in multiple languages for instance in a central place.
 If you embedded traits directly, it becomes unmanageable.

 Here's Ned Stark with his traits written out: